 You may start to hear rumblings from your target audience or even major brands here.
-And this is where you'll find a groundswell of attention on the trend begin to build.
-Brand teams start researching to understand what’s driving the excitement around the trend.
+And this is where most jump on the trends and start understanding what’s driving the excitement around the trend.

 In this stage, you’ll find brands jumping on the bandwagon and trying to capitalize on it in their campaigns and product launches.
-Social listening is still great for understanding how brands are participating in the new trend and can influence your approach as well (and with the right tools and social listening strategy, you can beat them to the punch).
+Social listening is still great for understanding how brands are participating in the new trend and can influence your approach as well.

-- A fast-casual restaurant brand like Chipotle or Starbucks could predict the next big foodie trend, like avocado or cauliflower rice
+- A fast-casual restaurant brand like Chipotle or Starbucks could predict the next big foodie trend, like easy meal-prepping

 Finally, the Maturation stage is where the trend becomes mainstream.
-It gets absorbed into everyday life (like the iPhone), slides into the background, or possibly falls out of favor for something else (we do have the attention spans of goldfish, after all).
+It gets absorbed into everyday life (like the iPhone), slides into the background, or possibly falls out of favor for something else (like the Facebook Like button).

 You can use social listening to make data-driven predictions on consumer behavior and pinpoint how specific topics or categories may evolve in the future.